ropensci/webmockr/cran-comments.md

 ## revdepcheck results

-We checked 18 reverse dependencies (13 from CRAN + 5 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 18 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages